go to Table of Contents

 Chapter 3.
 Nature of God- Faith

-I realized that on the cross Jesus didn’t say “into my faith I commend my spirit.”
-He said “into your (God’s) hands I commend my spirit.”
-I realized I was looking at faith as up to me rather than up to God.
+Premise: I realized that on the cross Jesus didn’t say “into My faith I commend My spirit.”
+He said “into Your (God’s) hands I commend My spirit.”
+I then realized I was looking at faith as up to me rather than up to God.

 Jesus had learned to not put His trust in His faith but in God’s nature, i.e., that God can do what the Bible says He can do.
 This hit me like a thunderbolt.